 Disconnecting from the trailer is the same as for any normal semi-trailer.
+When disconnecting the tractor from a B-train it is NOT necessary to also disconnect the Pull from the Lead unit.
+The two trailers of the B-train may remain connected.
 Proceed as follows:

-- Once a suitable parking spot is established, set the parking brakes on the tractor only. - 2.
-Dump the air out of the trailer suspension air bags.
-Use the half turn valve in the air gage box to do this.
+- 1. Once a suitable parking spot is established, set the parking brakes on the tractor only. - Dump the air out of the trailer suspension air bags.
+Use the 1/2 turn valve in the air gage box to do this.
 Allow sufficient time for the air ride suspension to settle out.
 There are rubber bumpers inside each air bag and once the air pressure is released the weight of the trailer frame will come down to rest on these bumpers. - 3.
-Crank down the landing gear legs until they start to take weight off the upper coupler. - Once the trailer suspension is fully exhausted of air, "dynamite" the trailer parking brakes to engage the brakes. - 5.
+Crank down the landing gear legs until they start to take weight off the upper coupler. - 4.
+Once the trailer suspension is fully exhausted of air, "dynamite" the trailer parking brakes to engage the brakes. - 5.
 Disconnect the electrical cord and both gladhands at the front of the trailer. - 6.
-Release the fifth-wheel lock on the tractor. - Slowly drive the tractor forward.
+Release the fifth wheel lock on the tractor. - Slowly drive the tractor forward.
 The pick-up throat on the trailer will slide down the fifth wheel of the tractor until the landing gear legs contact the ground and begin to accept weight. - 8.
-Stop to confirm the trailer is free of the tractor.
+8. Stop to confirm the trailer is free of the tractor.